-The Education and Training Foundation have developed a suite of free online training modules designed for FE and training providers to raise awarenss of their responsibilities in complying with the Prevent duty.
-This is in recognition that all staff, governors and board members are required to be Prevent duty trained in the new Prevent duty Guidance for FE.
+The Education and Training Foundation have developed a suite of free online training modules designed for FE and training providers to raise awareness of their responsibilities in complying with the Prevent duty.
+This is in recognition that all staff, governors and board members are required to be Prevent duty trained in the Prevent duty Guidance for FE.
 The modules provide awareness training in context of Prevent duty responsibilities in FE and training.

 It should take about 50 minutes to complete both the training module and the assessment.
 If you achieve a mark of 85% you will be able to print off a Foundation certificate recognising your achievement.

 You should choose the appropriate module for your role:

 - Practitioners including tutors, assessors, teachers, lecturers etc.

 - All support staff

 There are also four new modules:

 - Support staff easy read version with a voice-over

 - Employers with apprentices, students on placement or trainees

 - Subcontractors not directly involved in education or training